digitalyoshixi/zettelkasten/content/Math/The Law of Excluded Middle.md

   - proofs
   - math
 ---
-Every mathematical statement is either true or false
+Every mathematical statement is either true or false.